 6.1.
-Metamodel Implementation
+Metamodel implementation

-Figure 2 in Sec.
-3 shows the overview of implemented components.
-PRINGL's language metamodel was implemented11 in Microsoft's Modeling SDK for Visual Studio 2013 (MSDK) - Fig. 17.
+Fig. 2 in Section 3 shows the overview of implemented components.
+PRINGL's language metamodel was implemented8 in Microsoft's Modeling SDK for Visual Studio 2013 (MSDK) - Fig. 17.
 MSDK allows defining visual DSLs and translating them to an arbitrary textual representation.
 Using MSDK we generated a Visual Studio plug-in providing a complete IDE for developing PRINGL projects.
-In it, an incentive designer can create a dedicated Visual Studio PRINGL project and implement/model real-world strategies using the visuo-textual elements introduced in this paper (Figure 18).
+In it, an incentive designer can create a dedicated Visual Studio PRINGL project and implement/model real-world strategies using the visuo-textual elements introduced in this paper (Fig. 18).
 The graphical elements provided in the implemented Visual Studio PRINGL environment, although not as visually appealing as those presented in this paper, functionally and structurally match them fully.
-PRINGL models are stored in .pringl files that get automatically transformed to the corresponding C# (.cs) equivalents.
-The generated code can then be used in the rest of the project as regular C# code or compiled in .NET assemblies (e.g., libraries or executables).
+PRINGL models are stored in .pring1 files that get automatically transformed to the corresponding C#